rushabhshah27/RushabhsBookStore/RushabhsBookStore/README.txt

 Also the Delete CoverType is done using API Call.

 Run the application and check the CoverType.
 Performed well except Delete action.

+1736
+Added a class named Product.cs in the Models Project.
+Update that class with the given code.

+1740
+Added Products to the ApplicationDbContext.cs file.

+1742
+Performed migration on Product using command add-migration AddProductToDb in PM Console.
+This file named 20230413214107_AddProductToDb.cs is created while performing migration.
+Update the database ane verified this table using SQL SOE.

+1750
+Made Title, ISBN and Author fields Required.
+Created a new Migration named AddValidationToProduct and updated the Database.

+1807
+Added Product to Repository and IRepository.
+Also Added Update method in the ProductRepository Class.
+Added Product to the UnitOfWork and IUnitOfWork.
+Build the Project.
+No errors!